glover52/Weather-App/README.md

 This server may be connected to on the RMIT intranet.

-### Bamboo Server
+### Contiguous Integration
 Bamboo was an invaluable tool for finding bugs not instantly obvious under visual inspection.
-Bamboo was also integrated into teh HipChat server, so that the status of a build was displayed upon completion of testing.
+Bamboo was also integrated into the HipChat server, so that the status of a build was displayed upon completion of testing.

 The server may be connected to using the following details: